ivekhov/frontend-project-11/README.md

 ## About

-Frontend Developer.
+Agregate and read RSS.
 Project #3 in Hexlet Frontend Developer Profession

 ### Hexlet tests and linter status: